earthai-tech/watex/README.md

 ##  Goals and Missions

-**_WATex_** is entirely written in Python with supplemental materials implemented in Jupyter notebook.
+**_WATex_** is a Python  library for reducing numerous losses during the hydro-geophysical exploration projects (HGEP).
-  The main objective is, first, to bring a piece of solution in a wide program of  **_WATER4ALL_** and secondly to participate in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/) achievement.
+  The main objective is, first, to bring a piece of solution in a wide program of  **_WATER4ALL_** such as participating in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/)and [Africa Agenda 2063 N1](https://au.int/en/agenda2063/flagship-projects#)  achievements.
+   It encompasses different methods: DC-resistivity ( Electrical profiling (ERP) & vertical electrical sounding (VES)), short-periods EM, geology and hydrogeology parameters calculation methods.
-   It encompasses different methods: from geophysical (Electrical to Electromagnetic) to hydrogeology (drilling and parameters calculation) methods mainly focusing on the field of groundwater explorations.
-The use of machine learning methods in the hydrogeophysic parameter predictions such as the DC-elctrical and hydrogeology parameters will allow to right locate the place for the drilling operations and also to predict the water content in the well.
-This will minimize the risk of unsucessfull drillings and the hugely reduce the cost of the hydrogeology parameter collections.
+   It is mainly focused on the field of groundwater exploration.
+The use of machine learning methods using the hydro-geophysics parameter for predictions such as the DC and hydrogeology parameters will first allow to right locate the place for the drilling operations and also to predict the water content in the well such the collection of the permeability coefficient (k) which are very costly in HGEP.
+Henceforth, `watex` should be an alternative package for minimizing  the numerous unsucessfull drillings, k-data collection, etc. This is beneficial for funders, state governements, geophysical and drilling ventures.

 ## Documentation